 - Courses and learning plans

-Please note that the following elements and functionalities are not included from this list:
+Please note that the following elements and functionalities are not yet accessible:

 - all of the filters included in the pages and in the widgets listed in this chapter are included, except for date pickers in time frame filters (such as calendars)